sarahcarterch/dataspot/README_FOR_DEVS.md

 1. **Dataset Synchronization**:
    - The process begins with fetching dataset metadata from OpenDataSoft using ODSClient.
    - This metadata is transformed into Dataspot's format using functions in the dataset_transformer module.
-   - The DNKClient delegates operations to DatasetHandler, which uses DatasetMapping to track relationships between systems.
+   - The DNKClient delegates operations to DatasetHandler, which uses its internal DatasetMapping to track relationships between systems.
    - DatasetHandler creates, updates, or deletes datasets in Dataspot's DNK, with each operation requiring authentication via DataspotAuth.
    - For bulk operations, multiple datasets can be processed in a single API call.